hetida/hetida-designer/docs/design_decisions.md

 ### hetida designer's Approach

 hetida designer is built for **scalable production data science**.
 This requires minimizing worker process memory footprint, serialization overhead, and startup latency.
-The goal is that workflow step execution adds zero overhead compared to a direct function call.
+The goal is that workflow step execution adds zero/minimal overhead compared to a direct Python function call.

+!!! info "Isolation / Sandboxing"
     hetida designer is not a general business automation engine, it specifically targets conscientious and responsible data scienctists and Python capable domain experts. "inter-execution" isolation / sandboxing is decidedly not a primary goal.

 Therefore hetida designer makes the following deliberate and opinionated trade-offs: